open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/gprecoverseg.html.md

 :   Show `pg_basebackup` or `pg_rewind` progress sequentially instead of in-place.
 Useful when writing to a file, or if a tty does not support escape sequences.
 The default is to show progress in-place.

 --no-progress
-:   Suppresses progress reports from the `pg_basebackup` or `pg_rewind` utility.
+:   Suppresses progress reports from the `pg_basebackup`, `pg_rewind`, or `rsync` utility.
 The default is to display progress.

+--differential
+:   Optional.
+During a full recovery, copy from the primary segment to the mirror segment only the files and directories that changed since the segment failed.
+You may use the `--differential` option for in-place full recovery only.
+See [Recovery Scenarios](../../admin_guide/highavail/topics/g-recovering-from-segment-failures.html) for more information on in-place recovery versus recovery to a different host.

+    >**Note**
+    >The `--differential` option cannot be combined with any of the following `gprecoverseg` options: `-i`, `-o`, `-F`, or `-p`.

 -v \| --verbose
 :   Sets logging output to verbose.